HarrisonHemstreet/TIL-2023/achievements-and-complements.md

 # 27 September 2021
 * Chris W told me I did a great job on RS-8213 Update the Update Custom Rate Sheets Tool and that my code was "beautiful code"

+* Roger pulled me into his office because he wanted to talk to me about all the hard work and many hours I've spent in the office in my first almost two months.
+He told me that I am far exceeding expectations and that I'm doing incredible.